MilanFIN/little-green-blob/README.md

-# splat
+# Little Green Blob

 A gameboy platformer written in C using gbdk-2020.

-Currently very much a work in proggress.
+# Compiling

+Modify `GBDK_HOME` variable in the `Makefile` with the path to the gbdk-2020 toolset

+After that call `Make -B`.
+Output will be placed in `build/gb/main.gb`

+# Project structure

+Most important functions should (hopefully in the future) have a descriptor comments on what their purpose is

+`main.c`: Program code that resides in `BANK 0`.

+`banked/banked.c`: Banked functions that couldn't fit in the primary memory bank.

+`banked/mapholder.c`: a manager for retrieving pointers to map data & their corresponding memory banks.

+`maps/`: all map source files

-## converter
+## converter colder
-a python script to convert gameboy map builder exports into versions compatible with this project.
+Contains a python script to convert gameboy map builder exports into versions compatible with this project.

 Example call eg: `python3 converter.py -sc map14.c -he map14.h`